Wedding of Mary, Queen of Scots, and Francis, Dauphin of France: Arguments for and against the wedding

 Mary's mother, Mary of Guise, ruled as regent from 1554.
 By the end of 1556, she felt that the wedding of her daughter and the dauphin ought to take place sooner rather than later.
 She thought the Parliament of Scotland would be more likely to accept her pro-French policies if Mary was married to the French prince.
 Opponents claimed she was replacing traditional Scots laws with French practice, and the Parliament had rejected her proposals for a tax.
 There were also troubling rumours that Mary, Queen of Scots, was unwell, and might not survive.
 Mary of Guise wanted the wedding to cement a dynastic union of France and Scotland.

-Henry II of France had a role in the decision as protector of Scotland, and in the French court a party, including the Constable of France, Anne de Montmorency, 1st Duke of Montmorency, opposed the marriage and the power it would give to Mary's uncles Francis, Duke of Guise, and Charles, Cardinal of Lorraine.
+Henry II of France had a role in the decision as protector of Scotland, and in the French court a party, including the Constable of France, Anne de Montmorency, 1st Duke of Montmorency, opposed the marriage and the power it would give to Mary's uncles François, Duke of Guise, and Charles, Cardinal of Lorraine.
 According to James Melville of Halhill, the brothers argued that the marriage would enable Henry II to build more fortresses and hold stronger garrisons in Scotland.
 After gaining the support of the Scottish Parliament, Mary of Guise was able to frame her arguments in March 1557 for the wedding as a measure in Henry's military interests.